HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 ## Fake it 'till you make it
 As a web developer, you want to be *perceived* as the best in x, y and z.
 Let's use WordPress for an example.
 Of course you want to be the best WordPress developer out there, but when you are just starting out, you won't be the best!

 There is always going to be someone who is better at WordPress than you are.
-The key to still get work is to have other perceive you as someone who would be a good fit for the job.
+The key to still landing gigs is to have others perceive you as someone who would be a good fit for the job.
 You want your name or company to be synonymous with the sort of projects you want to work on.

-In my case, I worked really hard create a personal brand so that people associated me with web development, more specifically WordPress, and later on JavaScript and HTML5.
-Whenever someone mentioned they needed someone to work on WordPress, I was the first person that would come to mind.
+In Wes's case, he worked really hard create a personal brand so that people associated me with web development, more specifically WordPress, and later on JavaScript and HTML5.
+Eventually, whenever someone mentioned they needed someone to work on WordPress, Wes was the first person that would come to mind.
+And still is.

 ## Personal Branding Skeeze